Andrine Tomter

-Andrine Tomter (born 5 February 1995) is a Norwegian football defender who plays for Vålerenga in the Norwegian Toppserien and the Norway national team.
+Andrine Tomter (born 5 February 1995) is a Norwegian football defender who plays for Rosenborg and the Norway national team.

 Club career

 Tomter began playing in the boys' teams at her local club Drøbak-Frogn, then joined Kolbotn aged 13.
 She progressed into Kolbotn's Toppserien team before signing a three-year contract with Avaldsnes in December 2015.

 In August 2017, she signed a year contract with Dutch Eredivisie club FC Twente.
 In August 2018 she went back to Norway and Vålerenga.

 International career

 Tomter won 39 caps for Norway from under-15 to under-19 level.
 She made her senior debut in January 2014, a 2–1 friendly win over Spain at La Manga Stadium.
 A serious knee injury meant Tomter could not play at the 2015 FIFA Women's World Cup, but she returned to the national team for the UEFA Women's Euro 2017 qualifying series.